omattuy/data_science_and_law/index.markdown

 </ol>

 1. ``Non-technical content`` - Here our reader will find the most relevant information regarding the intersection of Technology and Law in the form of articles, papers, news etc.

-## Who?

-This blog is maintained by ``Otávio Attuy``.
-After several years of legal practice in Brazil, Otávio decided that is was time to practice and study the Law from a quantitative and logic perspective.
-Technological advances in the past few years made it possible to bring about this new and exciting approach.